 We are also doing that right now!
 We are 175 pages through Kisses from Katie, the fascinating true recounting of a young woman living out God’s love amidst the abandoned, poor and needy children in Uganda.
 The book is subtitled “A story of Relentless Love and Redemption.”
 Our girls are 7, almost 6 & 4 1/2, and THEY LOVE IT.

 They are amazed to think of sick children sleeping on dirt floors.
 Concerned about the children not even having one healthy meal a day.
 Astounded that parents have to pay to sent their kids to school and so many cannot afford it.
 Flabbergasted by the fact that Katie Davis adopted 12 children while in her early 20’s.
 Challenged to hear of Katie’s total reliance on and trust in God.
 Pondering how they might serve God through reaching out to others.

-Many times Lilly (5) interrupts me to say, “What does that mean?” and I explain before continuing the tale.
+Many times Abigail (5) interrupts me to say, “What does that mean?” and I explain before continuing the tale.
 Katie’s heart for the Lord is impacting my girls, and me and my husband too!
 Her name is frequently brought up.
 Sometimes by me, as in, “What do you think Kisses from Katie would think about you wanting more toys when you already have so many?”
 And, sometimes, my girls will say it to me, “Mommy, what would Katie Davis think about your complaining?”

 So, why not mix it up with something age appropriate and also something that will really inspire and grow our families?

 Finally, I love having a special conclusion to our devotional times.